Yingluck Shinawatra: 2014 negligence of duty investigation and trial

-Based on the 2007 Thai constitution, public officials can be charged and imprisoned for abuse of power and negligence, even without proof of corruption.

 As chairperson of the rice committee, Yingluck was investigated by Thailand's anti-graft agency about her role in the rice pledging scheme.
 Two of her former ministers were also investigated, and later sentenced for decades in prison.

 Despite being chairperson of the rice committee, Yingluck admitted in the 2013 censure debate against her government that she had never attended meetings of the National Rice Policy Committee.

 On 8 May 2014, the National Anti-Corruption Commission (NACC) unanimously agreed to indict Yingluck in the rice-pledging scheme corruption case citing millions of rice farmers who remain unpaid.

 On 28 November, Thailand's National Legislative Assembly (NLA) denied the addition of 72 pieces of evidence to her rice-pledging case.
 The first hearing of her impeachment case was also scheduled to be on 9 January 2015.

 On 15 January 2016, the trial against Yingluck began.